jallard39/game-graphics-programming-intro/DX11Starter/README.md

 # DX11Starter
-Assignment #9: Added a UV scale and UV offset option to the material class.
-I also added a specular map, although I'm not entirely sure that I did it right.
+Assignment #13: Added a distance-based fog effect, which can be turned on in the "Post-Processing" section of the UI.
+The user can modify the color and distance of the fog.